jonstokes/survivalguns/centerfire-rifle.md

 Because the AK is the best pick for the beginning prepper who isn’t a “gun guy” and who wants a rifle on-hand “just in case,” and because it’s also the choice of many advanced preppers who also love the AR but prefer the AK for a total collapse scenario, I’ve selected it as the Top Pick.

-## Top Pick
+## Top Pick: AK-47
-(AK-47)

-Whenever you find yourself on some foreign battlefield, facing a ragtag army of poorly equipped irregulars with few possessions beyond the clothes on their back, a rifle, and a ration of ammo, the odds are good that their rifle will be some flavor of AK-47. \>\>
+Whenever you find yourself on some foreign battlefield, facing a ragtag army of poorly equipped irregulars with few possessions beyond the clothes on their back, a rifle, and a ration of ammo, the odds are good that their rifle will be some flavor of AK-47.

 The AK is cheap, easy to shoot, and its reputation for reliability and toughness is unmatched.
 This gun can even operate with many of its parts missing, and in some cases suitable replacement parts can be hacked together in the field from random bits and baubles.
 You can lube this weapon with everything from WD-40 to bacon grease, or, you can just not lube it at all and run it chock full of sand and grime—either way, it’ll still probably shoot.